The HFJS Governing Body

 As from September 2014 Holt Farm Junior School became part of a Multi-Academy Trust known as South East Essex Academy Trust (SEEAT).
 The Multi-Academy Trust has its own Board of Directors.
 Holt Farm Junior School has its own Local Governing Body, which includes parent governors.

-Guidance on the roles and duties of governing boards, and advice on the skills, knowledge and behaviours they need to be effective.
+Governance handbook and competency framework: Guidance on the roles and duties of governing boards, and advice on the skills, knowledge and behaviours they need to be effective.